Asavarkhul/mvvmApp/README.md

 ### Context

-Since I've bin hired in my team I learned a lot of new concepts aroud clean architecture.
-This project is representing at this time my guideline for every day work.
+Since I've bin hired in my team I learned a lot of new concepts on clean architecture.
+This project is representing at this time my guideline for every workdays.
 I hope that you'll have as pleasure as me to read it and understand the different parts.
 Please be free to make any pull request if you think that some parts needs to be improved.

 ### Architecture